Australian Honey Herch (Hephaestus fuliginosus)

 Very similar to khaki grunter but haslonger head profile.
 This can be seen in the picture below showing both species.
 When pelvic fins pressed against the body they don´t reach the anus as it does with the khaki grunter.

-Shown below is a honey perch with a Khaki perch.
+Shown below left is a honey perch with a Khaki perch.
 These fish were just caught in the wild and photographed immediately.
 To see full size pictures, right click and open in new tab.
+Below right are honey perch fry.

 Below: Honey Perch and habitat To see full size pictures, right click and open in new tab.